mh-skjelvareid/massipipe/docs/orthorectification.md

 ## Pixel offsets on the ground - along-track and across-track
-To understand how roll and pitch correspond to across- and alongtrack offsets, we'll first consider the combined rotation around the x and y axes:
+To understand how roll and pitch correspond to across- and along-track offsets, we'll first consider the combined rotation around the x and y axes:

 $$
 \begin{align}